 This “simple little SBP summary” mutated into a two-part description.
-Today we’ll cover SBP for active-duty retirees and in the next post we’ll cover the Reserve Component SBP.
+Today we’ll cover Survivor Benefit Plan (SBP) for active-duty retirees and in the next post we’ll cover the Reserve Component SBP.

 The SBP will cost you up to 6.5% of your pension, so it’s a significant effect on your retirement budget and on the amount of savings needed to reach financial independence.
 The SBP decision has to analyze (1) whether it’s necessary and (2) what level of support to provide for your survivors.